devmwang/Track-GO/README.md

 # CPSC 210 Term Project (CS:Track)

-## CS:GO Player Statistics Tracker and Visualizer
+## CS:GO Player/Roster Statistics Tracker and Visualizer

 ### What will this project (CS:Track) do?